bendrissou/glade-replication/README.md

 This will learn all the 24 grammars.

 ### Evaluation
-Before running the evaluation, we compile the EarleyJava project:
+Before running any the evaluation, we compile the EarleyJava project:

     $ make earleyjava